Lafayette G. Pool: Later life and death

 After 22 months of rehabilitation and being fitted with a prosthesis, Pool opened a filling station and garage at his home in Sinton, Texas, followed by several other businesses, before he re-enlisted in the Army and went into the Transportation Corps.
 With the intervention of General Roderick R. Allen, he finally managed to "come home" to the 3rd Armored Division in 1948, where he became an instructor in automotive mechanics.

 He retired from the U.S. Army on September 19, 1960, with the rank of Chief Warrant Officer Two at Fort Sam Houston, Texas.
 Afterwards he went to business college, followed by a job as a preacher for $25.00 a week.
 He also coached Little League Baseball.

 Pool died in his sleep on May 30, 1991, in Killeen, Texas, at the age of 71.
 He is interred at Fort Sam Houston National Cemetery in San Antonio, Texas.
 He was survived by his wife Evelyn, four sons and four daughters.

 His son, Captain Jerry Lynn Pool, Sr., was declared missing in action during the Vietnam War in 1970.
-According to the U.S. Army, on March 24, 1970, Captain Pool was a team leader in the 5th Special Forces Group, and was being extracted by Bell UH-1 Iroquois helicopter from 14 miles inside Ratanakiri province in Cambodia.
+According to the U.S. Army, on March 24, 1970, Captain Pool was a team leader in the 5th Special Forces Group, and was being extracted by a Bell UH-1 Iroquois helicopter from 14 miles inside Ratanakiri province in Cambodia.
 As the helicopter began its ascent, it was hit by enemy fire, exploded, and crashed, killing Pool and six other soldiers instantly.
 Pool's remains were recovered on April 12, 1995, and identified on June 20, 2001.
 He is buried in Arlington National Cemetery.